mateolewinzon/sundae-app-RTL/README.md

 I have developed a simple project with the purpose of adding Jest-RTL testing to my skillset.

 # Assignment:

-## For the following components, write tests to ensure that:
+## Write tests to ensure that:

 ### SummaryForm.js

 - Checkbox is unchecked by default
 - Checking checkbox enables button